viamrobotics/docs/docs/services/motion.md

     If a motion is begun and an obstacle specified such that it is in a location where it intersects with a component in the kinematic chain, collisions between that obstacle and that particular piece of the kinematic chain will not be checked.
   * Obstacles whose parents (or grand… parent) may move as part of a solve request, will be assumed to move along with their parent while solving.
     This will ensure that obstacles that are temporarily attached to moving components do not cause collisions during the movement.
-  * Unlike the `destination` and `component_name` fields, where poses are relative to the most distal piece of a specified frame (i.e., an arm frame will be solved for the pose of its end effector), geometries are interpreted as being “part of” their frame, rather than “at the end of” the frame.
+  * Unlike the `destination` and `component_name` fields, where poses are relative to the most distal piece of a specified frame (i.e., an arm frame will be solved for the pose of its end effector), geometries are interpreted as being "part of" their frame, rather than "at the end of" the frame.
     Thus, their poses are relative to the _origin_ of the specified frame.
     A geometry given in the frame of the arm with a pose of {X: 0, Y: 0, Z: -10} will be interpreted as being 10mm underneath the base of the arm, not 10mm underneath the end effector.
 * **Interaction spaces**: These are geometries which are effectively the inverse of obstacles- they specify where the inherent geometries of a kinematics chain _may_ exist, and disallow them from exiting that geometry.